FAQ

 What are some benefits of virtual special education services?

-Some benefits that we have found here at CCS are:
+Some benefits that we have found here at Compass are:

-a.
-Because we are a virtual school, it is a part of our school’s thinking to take advantages of excellent online tools when providing and supporting our scholars in their educational journeys.
+A. Because we are a virtual school, it is a part of our school’s thinking to take advantage of excellent online tools when providing special education supports and services.

-b.
-Online services provide the benefit of time.
-Without the need for travel time for both the scholar and the provider, more time can be spent preparing for each session or studying.
+B. Online services provide the benefit of time.
+Without the need for travel time for both the scholar and the provider, more time can be spent preparing for each session or doing independent practice on a skill.
 Time for the special education scholar is an absolutely vital component in the success of a struggling scholar.

-c.
-It is natural for children to work well in familiar settings.
+C. It is natural for children to work well in familiar settings.
 Learning is no different.
 A comfortable environment increases learning for scholars.
 What is more comfortable than home?
-As educators, maximizing opportunities and situations for learning is essential.

 High School